bitmotte/LessScaryMannequins/README.md

-# Notice : Less Scary Mannequins will be on hiatus until fraud + the enemy rewrite comes out. . . thank you. . .
+# Notice : Less Scary Mannequins will not be updated until fraud + the enemy rewrite comes out. . . thank you. . .
 # Less Scary Mannequins
 Replaces the mannequin model with a less scary alternative. . .
 This mod was hastily constructed. . . the new model is a pink box currently.